abbykdd/portfolio_backbone/README.md

 # portfolio_backbone
-learning backbone by making a protfolio
+learning backbone by making a portfolio